fenimore/DemocracyDroid/README.md

 # democracynow-android
-This program parses Democracy Now's rss and links to the videos It uses the SimplisticRss library by ShirwaM https://github.com/ShirwaM/Simplistic-RSS
+This program parses the Democracy Now (Democracy Now!(.)org) rss and links to the videos It uses the SimplisticRss library by ShirwaM https://github.com/ShirwaM/Simplistic-RSS